akeneo/pim-docs/cookbook/import_export/product-import.rst

 .. note::

     This step is able to extract a Zip archive which contains a CSV file and a folder for related images or files.
-The CSV file has to reference the files with relative paths.
+The CSV file has to use relative paths to reference the files.

 Product Processor - Overview
 ----------------------------